In and around Lustleigh

 Probably one of Dartmoor’s best kept secrets – take a left turn immediately outside of the front door and follow the footpath under the old railway bridge and past the cricket field.
 Wreyland is a hidden gem of amazing thatched properties dating back many centuries.
 The thatched cottage, known as Wreyland Manor was built in the 14th Century and was where early manorial courts were held.
 Cecil Torr’s family owned properties here, including Yonder Wreyland where “Small Talk at Wreyland” was written.

-A short walk up Mapstone Hill will take you to this large panstone – it has a hollow on the top to collect water.
+A short walk from the holiday home up Mapstone Hill will take you to this large panstone – it has a hollow on the top to collect water.

-On the village green closeby the cottage, was erected as a memorial to Henry Tudor.
+On the village green, standing in front of the holiday cottage, this fine Dartmoor cross was erected as a memorial to Henry Tudor.
 It is made of stone with a Maltese Cross head and a chamfered shaft on an octagonal base.

 The Bishop’s Stone